Best Rice Krispie Treats

 - Mini Marshmallows: The main sweetener and binder, melted marshmallows create the gooey, sticky texture that gives Rice Krispie treats their characteristic chewiness.

-- Vanilla Extract: Adds a touch of vanilla flavor, enhancing the overall taste of the treats.
+- Vanilla Extract: Adds a touch of warm, aromatic flavor.

 - Salt: Balances the sweetness and enhances the flavor of the other ingredients.

-- Rice Krispies: The star ingredient, these crisped rice cereal pieces absorb the melted marshmallow mixture and provide a crispiness.
+- Rice Krispies: These crisped rice cereal pieces absorb the melted marshmallow mixture and provide a crispiness.

 - Jump to the printable recipe for precise measurements